MDMTseng/grblPunch/README.md

 at least you must have two sensors for the punch positions (up and down). the activation of the up actuator is optional as some punch actuator, once desactivated, move up the punch.

+Only Arduino Uno CPU is supported yet in this version.

 ##Grbl introducted modifications

 In the adjustment of grbl software :